Autonomous Recordation Agent

 }

-// Step 6: Update local ledger
+// Step 6: Update local records

 res.status(200).json({ received: true });